 UC's Bachelor of Criminal Justice is unique in Aotearoa, combining theory with real-world application to prepare you for a dynamic, meaningful career in the justice sector.
 Developed by academics and industry professionals, the programme equips you with the skills employers are seeking across government, social agencies, and the private sector.

 Our graduates work across a diverse range of roles — from Police, Corrections, and the Ministry of Justice; to NGOs, reintegration and restorative justice services.
-Check out our recent graduate stories to see where a Bachelor of Criminal Justice online could take you.
+Check out our recent student stories to see where a Bachelor of Criminal Justice online could take you.

 What you'll study